What is involved in volunteering for the Nearly New Sale?

 I’ve never done this before: how will I know what to do?
 Each Sale shift has its own supervisor who will allocate the volunteers to the different jobs that need doing, and give them the necessary guidelines and instructions.

-During the Clothing Inspection shifts on Wednesday and Thursday from Noon to 7 pm and Friday from 9 am to 2 pm, every item of clothing that is brought in has to be inspected (good inspectors are methodical, meticulous, sharp-eyed) and folded or hung (which suits volunteers who are neat, tidy, methodical.)
+During the Clothing Inspection shifts on Wednesday from noon to 7pm, and Thursday from 10 am to 6 pm and Friday from 10 am to 2 pm, every item of clothing that is brought in has to be inspected (good inspectors are methodical, meticulous, sharp-eyed) and folded or hung (which suits volunteers who are neat, tidy, methodical.)
 Because we have increased the number of items each consignor can bring we will need more inspectors than in the past, but you should be prepared to also hang items when not needed as an inspector.

 During the Sale shifts on Friday evening, Saturday and Sunday, when the public come in to buy the clothing, we need volunteers to re-fold or re-hang the clothing and to help at the cash registers, de-tagging and bagging purchased clothing.

-There are also Set Up shifts on Wednesday morning and Take Down shifts on Sunday afternoon: as their names suggest, these shifts are when the racks, mirrors, tables, etc, are set up, and then dismantled and taken back to storage.
+There are also Set Up shifts on Wednesday morning from 8 am to noon and Take Down shifts on Sunday afternoon from 2:30 to 5pm: as their names suggest, these shifts are when the racks, mirrors, tables, etc, are set up, and then dismantled and taken back to storage.
 While we always need strong-armed volunteers for these shifts, we also welcome children 5th grade and up* at Take Down who can help fold unsold clothes, collect clothes hangers, etc.